STAR: Decode-Phase Rescheduling for LLM Inference: Introduction

 However, existing LLM serving systems~\cite{zhong2024distserve, mooncake, agrawal2023sarathiefficientllminference, yu2022orca, kwon2023efficient} are not prepared to handle workload imbalance posed by long output reasoning tasks.
 1) Several works~\cite{mooncake} consider the load of each prefill as well as the cache of KV cache to \emph{assign the incoming request to a prefill instance}, but lack consideration of the long-term workload of decode instances.
 2) Other works~\cite{vllmpd, li2025flowkvdisaggregatedinferenceframework} further consider the workload-balancing scheduling when \emph{dispatching requests from prefill to decode}: Round-robin scheduling~\cite{vllmpd} assigns requests to decode instances in a round-robin manner, ensuring an even distribution of requests, however, it overlooks the varying workloads of different requests; Current-load-balancing scheduling~\cite{li2025flowkvdisaggregatedinferenceframework} allocates requests based on the current load of each decode instance, i.e., size of KV cache, aiming to balance memory usage, but the evolving nature of requests results in imbalancing after a period of execution.
+Additionally, Llumnix~\cite{sun2024llumnix} proposes dynamic runtime rescheduling via live migration to improve isolation, mitigate fragmentation, and support priorities with strong tail-latency gains; however, it does not consider the prefill-decode disaggregation architecture, the decode characteristics under long outputs, nor future execution states (e.g., remaining length), relying mainly on current-state decisions.

 In this paper, we propose to address the above limitations with the rescheduling in decode phase.
 Specifically, we aim to enable the migration of requests across decode instances during the decode phase to resolve workload imbalance, thereby improving SLO compliance and preventing OOM errors.
 However, implementing decode rescheduling presents two key challenges: